trevyn/turbosql/README.md

     )?;
     execute!("COMMIT")?;
     Ok(())
-}).await?;
+}).await??;
 ```

-Ideas for improvements to the ergonomics of this approach are welcome.
+Turbosql sets a SQLite [`busy_timeout`](https://sqlite.org/c3ref/busy_timeout.html) of 3 seconds, so any table lock contention is automatically re-tried up to that duration, after which the command that was unable to acquire a lock will return with an error.

-For further discussion, see https://github.com/trevyn/turbosql/issues/4
+For further discussion of Turbosql's approach to `async` and transactions, see https://github.com/trevyn/turbosql/issues/4.
+Ideas for improvements to the ergonomics of the solution are very welcome.

 ## `-wal` and `-shm` files